drakkar-lig/walt-python-packages/client/walt/client/doc/md/shells.md

 This ensures that a node booting a given image will always act the same.
 (See [`walt help show node-bootup`](node-bootup.md) for a more technical explanation on this aspect.)

+However, for convenience, a directory `/persist` is available on each node.
+Data stored there do remain available accross reboots.
+You can use it to store large experiment results files for instance. `/persist` is a read-write NFS-mount: data is actually stored on the server.

 ## `walt image shell`: modification of operating system

 If you want to modify files in a permanent way, you must modify the image the node boots. `walt image shell` is the most common way to do this.
 It provides a shell running in a virtual environment (docker container) where you can make the changes, such as installing packages for example.